BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ●	HotRod: a sample application that has had tracing implemented by Jaeger.

 ●	OSProfiler: Another tracing implementation that may be used.

+## Vision & Goals
+We will implement end-to-end tracing for Kubernetes on the data-plane.
+This includes instrumenting one or more subsystems within the Kubernetes structure.
+As data-plane features become a part of the flow and behavior of an application, implementing trace points within them allows for a cross-layer, enabling a complex and deeper understanding of an application’s behavior.
+If issues come up in a distributed cluster operated by Kubernetes, tracing is an idea method to resolve said issues.

+## Users/Personas of the Project
+This project is meant to assist the users of the Kubernetes platform in identifying issues like latency, performance of particular machine, bottlenecks etc.  in their distributed cluster.
+Users include large companies, who have made tracing the de facto method to debug and analyze distributed applications.

+## Scope & Features
+We will be instrumenting the services section of Kubernetes with trace points such that we will be able to get information about the behavior of the distributed system as a whole.
+Specifically we will focus on the data-plane portion of Kubernetes.
+The data-plane is the portion of commands which do not focus on the orchestration of deployment tasks, but rather focus on functionalities.

 ## Acceptance Criteria
 Implement end to end tracing for n number of requests to a distributed system containing at least n number of machines in parallel through the Kubernetes data-plane.